List of Hell Teacher: Jigoku Sensei Nube characters: Mountain Yōkai

-One of the yōkai hailing from the mountains of northern Japan, Yukime (ゆきめ/雪姫) is a 16-year-old yuki-onna whose life is complicated by her love for Nūbē.
+One of the yōkai hailing from the mountains of northern Japan, she is a 16-year-old yuki-onna whose life is complicated by her love for Nūbē.
 Their connection began five years earlier when Nūbē, lost while skiing, rescues her from a hunter intent on killing her to prevent her from posing a threat to his village as she matures.

 Yukime pledges to find Nūbē eventually so they can be together "in eternal love."
 The significance of this promise becomes apparent when she descends to Doumori, determined to preserve him in ice "for eternity."
 Despite her affectionate nature, she is dissuaded from taking him to the mountains thanks to the efforts of Nūbē's students.
 Although she initially attempts to attack them, Nūbē urges her to depart.
 However, she returns to Doumori and takes up a role as an ice skating coach at the local rink, endeavoring to capture Nūbē's heart.

 Yukime possesses several powers and weaknesses stemming from her connection to snow, ice, and the cold.
 Her primary ability lies in the creation of snow or ice from her body, which she can employ to freeze any target within her line of sight.
 This freezing power proves useful in offensive attacks, constructing roadblocks to halt larger targets, and even focusing light like a magnifying glass.
 Additionally, Yukime has a slight healing ability, and her affinity with the cold grants her a natural talent for figure skating.
 Despite these powers, Nūbē humorously remarks that the only practical use of Yukime's abilities is in making shaved ice.

 Being a snow yōkai comes with its weaknesses: Yukime cannot tolerate intense heat.
 Additionally, she struggles to prepare hot foods and is unable to wear certain black clothing for fear of melting parts of her body.
 However, Yukime has an adorable solution to temperature-related issues: when she becomes overheated, she envelops her entire body in a snowman form to cool herself down, much to Nūbē's chagrin when she emerges from it... completely naked.
 While many of these heat-related challenges were eventually resolved later in the series, Yukime still occasionally faces difficulties in hotter temperatures.

 While Yukime becomes both a valuable ally and a nuisance in Doumori, it is her relationship with Nūbē that drives most of her character development throughout the series.
 After her initial appearance, she develops a love/hate relationship with the teacher, with several of her attempts to win Nūbē's affections resulting in some acknowledgment but further frustration for both of them.
 Adding to the complexity is the presence of the beautiful and ultra-sensitive Ritsuko-sensei, whom Nūbē initially desires and who eventually begins to reciprocate some of his feelings, just as Yukime is starting to make progress with him.